 These days, it’s easy to see how interconnected the world is when it comes to health and disease prevention.
-Whether working to support the needs of a local community or learning about public health in a larger scope, volunteering in the healthcare field can be a rewarding experience for you and patients alike.
+Whether you're working to support the needs of a local community or learning about public health in a larger scope, volunteering online in the healthcare field can be a rewarding experience for you and patients alike.

 Many virtual volunteer programs will aim to give you a well-rounded experience that includes clinical work, conversations with experts, and engagement with the local community and your fellow volunteers.
 The Foundation for International Medical Relief of Children, for example, offers placements that range from health education to community development.

 If you have experience in marketing, web development, branding, or design, then you are sure to find many cool organizations that would love your help.
 NGOs and nonprofits around the world seek out business-savvy volunteers to help them make a larger impact and reach audiences who can offer support.
 Virtual volunteering can be especially relevant in these fields, since most of this work can be done digitally.

 As always, volunteering is a win-win, since not only will you help traditionally underserved communities, but you can also build your portfolio and strengthen your resume.
 Programs such as Experteering through MovingWorlds make sure to put your own professional development at the center of your experience.